 It’s good to make the first question a little easier than the others.
 Don’t add a time limit, just let candidates build confidence before you take it up a notch.
 If you want to go a step further you can make the first question a statement.
-Record or write a message to let candidates know what to expect or how they should approach the assessment.
+Record or write a message to let candidates know what to expect or how they should approach the skills assessment.
 They’ll appreciate it and it will reduce the drop off rate.

 Don't Get Carried Away with Video